Nancy Mathiowetz: Career

 While completing her graduate education, Mathiowetz had become a professional statistician, joining Westat as a researcher in 1984.
 She moved to the National Center for Health Services Research in 1987, and again to the United States Census Bureau in 1990.
 At the census, she worked under Robert Groves, at that time the census's Associate Director for Statistical Design, Methodology and Standards.
 From 1992 to 1995 she was deputy director of statistics and research methodology at the Agency for Health Care Policy and Research within the Public Health Service.

 In 1995, Mathiowetz returned to academia as an assistant professor in the Joint Program in Survey Methodology at the University of Maryland, College Park, where she had already held an adjunct position since 1993.
 She moved to the University of Wisconsin–Milwaukee, as an associate professor of sociology in 2003, was promoted to full professor in 2005, and chaired the department from 2005 to 2009.

-She served as president of the American Association for Public Opinion Research for 2006–2009.
+She served as the 2007-2008 president of the American Association for Public Opinion Research.
 With James N. Druckman, she was co-editor-in-chief of Public Opinion Quarterly for four volumes, from 2008 to 2012.